Wine of Hercules

 If you want to know what a Greek Pinot Noir style varietal should taste like, this is the wine for you!

 Mykonos screams Old World (from 476 A.D.) and is nicknamed “Wine of Hercules”.
 It’s light and delicate with mellow tannins and bright acidity.
-All Georgos wines are made with imported and sustainable fruit with no added sugar and low sulfites.
+All Georgos wines are handcrafted in small batches with premium, imported and sustainable fruit with no added sugar and low sulfites.